Return to top

 🥘 Ingredients

-This eggless donuts recipe uses simple ingredients and requires minimal effort.
-Find the exact measurements on the recipe card at the bottom of this post.
+This eggless donut recipe uses simple ingredients and requires minimal effort.
+I use the following ingredients to get the best results:

 Ingredients for baked eggless donuts recipe on a white background.

-• All Purpose Flour: Using all purpose flour will give the best donut texture.
-For healthy grains, use whole wheat flour.
+All Purpose Flour: I use all purpose flour to get the best donut texture.
+For healthier grains, I sometimes use whole wheat flour.
 Keep reading for gluten-free suggestions.

-• Instant Dried Yeast: Dry yeast is used in these no egg donuts to help them rise and create a fluffy texture.
+Instant Dried Yeast: I use dry yeast in these no-egg donuts to help them rise and become fluffy.

-• Sugar & Salt: You just need a pinch of salt and 3 tbsp sugar for this simple donut recipe.
-You’ll get the perfect level of sweetness when paired with the cinnamon sugar or chocolate glaze.
+Sugar and Salt: I just need a pinch of salt and 3 tablespoons of sugar for this simple donut recipe.
+It gives the perfect level of sweetness when paired with cinnamon sugar or chocolate glaze.

-• Almond Milk: This eggless donut recipe calls for almond milk, but any plant based or dairy milk can be used in this recipe.
+Almond Milk: This eggless donut recipe calls for almond milk, but I can also use any plant-based or dairy milk.

-• Butter: Use unsalted butter so that you can control the level of saltiness in these eggless yeast donuts.
+Butter: I use unsalted butter so I can control the saltiness in these eggless yeast donuts.

-• Vanilla Extract: Classic donuts have a touch of vanilla, and this egg free doughnut recipe is no different!
-Look for a pure vanilla extract for the best taste.
+Vanilla Extract: Classic donuts have a touch of vanilla, and this egg-free donut recipe is no different.
+I look for pure vanilla extract for the best taste.

-• Oil (For Frying): Use whatever oil works best for you, but I recommend using a high heat oil.
-Sunflower oil or canola oil are popular choices for a deep fry recipe, but to make these donuts even healthier try out avocado oil.
+Oil (For Frying): I use whatever oil works best for me, but I recommend a high-heat oil.
+Sunflower oil or canola oil are popular choices for deep frying, but for a healthier option, I like using avocado oil.

-• Chocolate Glaze Topping: You will need powdered sugar, unsweetened cocoa powder and unsweetened almond milk for this no egg doughnut recipe.
-When these three ingredients are combined, they create a smooth and creamy glaze that is perfect for donuts.
-If you don’t have cocoa powder, you can also use melted chocolate chips.
+Chocolate Glaze Topping: I need powdered sugar, unsweetened cocoa powder, and unsweetened almond milk for this no-egg donut recipe.
+When I combine these, they create a smooth and creamy glaze that’s perfect for donuts.
+If I don’t have cocoa powder, I can also use melted chocolate chips.

 Making eggless donuts at home is not as daunting as it may seem.
-Follow along with these step by step photos to guide you on your donut making journey!
-You will find instructions for both a fried and baked eggless donut recipe as well!
+I follow along with these steps to guide me on my donut-making journey.
+I include instructions for both a fried and a baked eggless donut recipe.

-Mix Dry Ingredients: In the large bowl of a stand mixer add the flour, dried yeast, sugar and salt.
-Attach the dough hook to the stand mixer and mix the dry ingredients for 2-3 minutes to combine.
+Mix Dry Ingredients: In the large bowl of my stand mixer, I add the flour, dried yeast, sugar, and salt.
+I attach the dough hook and mix the dry ingredients for 2 to 3 minutes to combine them.

 Dry ingredients for donut dough mixed in a stand mixer.

-Microwave Wet Ingredients, Combine With Dry: In a microwave safe container add the almond milk, butter and vanilla extract.
-Heat for 1 minute or until the butter has just melted and the milk is lukewarm.
-Stir the melted butter to smooth out any lumps.
-Pour the lukewarm milk mixture into the yeast mixture.
+Microwave Wet Ingredients, Combine With Dry: In a microwave-safe container, I add the almond milk, butter, and vanilla extract.
+I heat it for 1 minute, or until the butter has just melted and the milk is lukewarm.
+I stir the melted butter to smooth out any lumps, then pour the lukewarm milk mixture into the yeast mixture.

 Wet and dry ingredients combined together for donut dough, in a stand mixer.

-Knead The Dough: Knead the donut dough for 5 minutes or until the dough is smooth.
+Knead The Dough: I knead the donut dough for 5 minutes, or until it becomes smooth.

 Dough for no egg donuts in a mixing bowl.

-Let Dough Rest: Transfer the dough to a lightly greased bowl, cover with a damp cloth and allow to rest in a warm place to double in size, approximately 1-2 hours.
+Let Dough Rest: I transfer the dough to a lightly greased bowl, cover it with a damp cloth, and allow it to rest in a warm place to double in size, which takes approximately 1 to 2 hours.

 Yeast donuts dough in a mixing bowl.

-Roll Out Dough: Once the dough has risen, transfer to a lightly floured surface and roll out to approximately ½ inch thickness.
+Roll Out Dough: Once the dough has risen, I transfer it to a lightly floured surface and roll it out to approximately ½ inch thickness.

 Doughnut dough being rolled out on a countertop.

-Form Donut Shape: Cut rounds into the rolled dough using a 3 inch cookie cutter.
-To cut out the center use a smaller cookie cutter or a piping bag nozzle and make a small hole.
-Repeat with remaining dough.
+Form Donut Shape: I cut rounds from the rolled dough using a 3-inch cookie cutter.
+To cut out the center, I use a smaller cookie cutter or a piping bag nozzle to make a small hole.
+I repeat this process with the remaining dough.

 No egg doughnuts dough on a white countertop, being cut into donut shapes.

-Let Dough Rise: Place the donuts on a baking tray covered with a sheet of parchment paper, allowing space for the donuts to rise and spread slightly.
+Let Dough Rise: I place the donuts on a baking tray lined with a sheet of parchment paper, leaving space for them to rise and spread slightly.

 Eggless donut dough, cut into donut shapes and placed on a baking sheet.

-Note: If frying, place each donut on a small square of baking paper and then on to a baking tray.
-Lightly cover and allow to rise at room temperature for 1 hour.
+Note: If I am frying, I place each donut on a small square of baking paper and then onto a baking tray.
+I lightly cover them and allow them to rise at room temperature for 1 hour.

 Vegan donut dough, cut into donut shapes and placed on individual sheets of parchment paper.